kyrers/damn-vulnerable-defi/README.md

 The first challenge where things get more complex.
 However, there are several tips in the challenge description which will provide us with a path to find the exploit.

-First we find out that there's a pool offering rewards in 5 day increments to users that deposit `DVL` tokens.
-We also discover that we have no `DVL` tokens, but that there's a pool offering free flashloans.
+First we find out that there's a pool offering rewards in 5 day increments to users that deposit `DVT` tokens.
+We also discover that we have no `DVT` tokens, but that there's a pool offering free flashloans.

 Let's look at the `FlashLoanPool` `flashloan(...)` function.
 It requires that the borrower is a deployed contract with the `receiveFlashLoan(uint256)` function to handle the flashloan.
-We now have a way of getting the `DVL` tokens, but how do we use them in regards to `TheRewarderPool`?
+We now have a way of getting the `DVT` tokens, but how do we use them in regards to `TheRewarderPool`?

 Looking at the pool the first thing we notice is that it uses three tokens: `LiquidityToken`, `AccountingToken` and `RewardToken`.
 Again, from the challenge description it becomes obvious that we need to get some `RewardToken` tokens.